The Adult Film Star’s Guide to How to Do a Striptease (Sans Cheese)

 Consider What to Wear

-You can strip out of anything, really, but lingerie or a costume can really get them going.
-There are two important questions to ask yourself here- “Do I feel sexy in this?” and “Can I take this off easily?”
+You can strip out of anything, really, but lingerie or a costume can really get your partner going.
+There are two important questions to ask yourself here: “Do I feel sexy in this?” and, “Can I take this off easily?”
 Nothing ruins a good striptease like getting your head stuck in a bodysuit with your arms trapped overhead.

 Set the Mood

-Pick a clean spot.
-A couch or recliner is best.
-A hard chair is fine, but just remember, this may lead to sex, and you’ll want the most comfortable spot.
-Consider low lights or candle light- not only is it sexy, for most folks it’s easier to get undressed in the dark.
-Also eliminate distractions- lock doors, turn off phones, etc.
+Pick a clean spot—a couch or recliner is best.
+A hard chair is fine, but remember, this may lead to sex, and you’ll want the most comfortable spot.
+Consider low lights or candlelight: not only is it sexy; but for most people, it’s easier to undress in the dark.
+Also eliminate distractions by locking doors, turning off phones, etc.

 MORE: The 10 Best Sex Toys, According to Jessica Drake